KUKRETI07/Sugar---Lens-/README.md

 # Sugar Lens – Diabetes Risk Prediction & Analysis

+# Problem Statement

+Diabetes is a chronic condition affecting millions globally, with rising cases in India.
+Early prediction can save lives, reduce complications, and guide lifestyle changes.
+Sugar - Lens is an end-to-end data analytics and machine learning project focused on predicting diabetes risk using public health data from India and the PIMA Indian Diabetes dataset.

 # Overview

 Sugar Lens is a healthcare-focused data science project that predicts diabetes risk using real-world datasets.
 By combining Indian public health data and the Pima Indians Diabetes Database, this project aims to help identify high-risk individuals and assist in public health decision-making.

 ![Image](https://github.com/KUKRETI07/Sugar---Lens-/blob/1377b347c8752c8d770cdafc1fa2a655b30e267e/Screenshot%20(50).png)

-# Problem Statement

-Early identification of individuals at risk of diabetes is crucial for proactive healthcare intervention.
-This project leverages machine learning and visual analytics to uncover key diabetes indicators and predict risk with high accuracy.

 # Tools & Technologies